The Great British Bake Off series 16: Episode 4: Back To School

 The fourth episode is Back To School Week.
 For the first challenge, the bakers were given two hours to produce 12 flapjacks.
-For the technical challenge, set by Prue, the bakers were asked to bake in two hours a batch of School Cakes, made with vanilla sponge, white glacé icing, and covered in sprinkles, with a jug of custard to go with it.
+For the technical challenge, set by Prue, the bakers were asked to bake in two hours a batch of school cake, made with vanilla sponge, white glacé icing, and covered in sprinkles, with a jug of custard to go with it.
 For the showstopper challenge, the bakers were given four and a half hours to make their own Summer Fête School Display containing one large bake, and two batches of twelve small bakes.